-Provides work experience at the Cheyenne Mountain Zoo or other approved facility.
-The student will become competent in the care of the animals studied within each internship.
+Provides hands-on work experience at an approved animal care facility.
+Introduces the student to animal care standards as required by the USDA and AWA.
+Student will become competent in the care of the animals studied within each internship.
+Requires a 2.8 GPA.